queens-py/queens-design/README.md

 # Approved Use Cases of the QUEENS Logo
 The QUEENS logo is protected by copyright © 2025 QUEENS.
 All rights are reserved unless otherwise noted.

-You may only use the QUEENS logos from this repository without modification to identify, refer to or promote the QUEENS project.
+You may only use the QUEENS logos from this repository without modification to identify, refer to, or promote the QUEENS project.
 This includes the following purposes:
 - Academic and research presentations, posters, and publications mentioning QUEENS.
 - Community events and workshops related to QUEENS.